borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 backup archives, even when dealing with very large repositories.
 But you may find that while borgmatic's default mode of "prune, create, and check" works well on small repositories, it's not so great on larger ones.
-That's because running the default consistency checks takes a long time on large repositories.
+That's because running the default pruning and consistency checks take a long time on large repositories.

 ### A la carte actions